-When the Orchid Project’s social mobilisation teams passed through Finda’s village, the Thiarap community did not want to discuss the sensitive topic of FGC at first, because it is considered a taboo subject.
+When the social mobilisation teams, supported by Tostan and Orchid Project’s partnership, passed through Finda’s village, the Thiarap community did not want to discuss the sensitive topic of FGC at first, because it is considered a taboo subject.

 However, the social mobilisation agents from Kolda were able to convince some community members, including Finda, to represent Thiarap at an inter-village meeting in the nearby Doghel, with members of other communities that had already started to discuss FGC openly, or have themselves joined the movement to end the practice.

-Although representatives from Thiarap were reluctant at first, they actively participated in the discussions at the inter-village meeting in Doghel and made the decision to join the movement to abandon FGC.
+Although representatives from Thiarap were reluctant at first, they actively participated in the discussions at the inter-village meeting in Doghel and after much discussion made the decision to join the movement to abandon FGC.

 Through this decision, Finda is now committed to promoting the abandonment of FGC with other members of her community to preserve the physical and moral integrity of women and girls and the protection of their rights.